2021-08-24_13-47-13_000.jpeg

 I began my journey in 2015 as a tutor and homeschool teacher for neurodivergent children in the small surf town of Nosara, Costa Rica.
 Growing up, I suffered from crippling anxiety, high sensitivity, and perfectionism, and always felt helpless in the 21st-century school paradigm.
 When I moved to Costa Rica, I realized that in my adult life I could become the compassionate, thoughtful, and innovative advocate and teacher I had so desperately needed as a child.

-What sets my approach apart from mainstream tutors or coaches is that I look at the whole student—their psychological diagnoses, executive function strengths and challenges, environmental factors, family life, nutrition, nervous system regulation needs, activity level, and social integration—and design a personalized learning and support plan based on those unique needs.
+What sets my approach apart from mainstream tutors or other ADHD coaches is that I look at the whole student, taking into account their neuropsychological diagnoses, learning differences, executive function strengths and challenges, family life, nutrition, nervous system regulation needs, sensory needs, exercise level, and learning environment preferences.
+I then work with the student and family to design personalized executive function strategies that could support the student’s unique learning profile.

-From my experience, real change takes time, consistency, and a collective approach—bringing together all key players in a child’s life, including parents, therapists, and teachers.
-In my practice, I recommend a 12-week program with weekly student executive function support sessions (extendable through the school year if needed) and at least four parent support meetings.
+From my experience, real change takes time, consistency, and a collective approach bringing together the key players in a child’s life, including parents, therapists, and teachers.
+In my practice, I recommend a 12-week program with weekly student executive function support sessions (which can be extended through the school year if needed) along with a minimum of four parent support meetings.

-Ultimately, my intention is to create a steady foundation of safety and resources—listening deeply, without rushing or forcing—to help students notice the patterns in their nervous system and guide parents in understanding what truly supports their child.
-Together, we uncover strategies and learning environments that honor the student’s unique brain and strengths, paving the way for a joyful, confident, and successful life.
+Ultimately, my intention is to create a steady foundation of safety and resources to help students and parents build individualized executive function support approaches.
+Together, we uncover strategies and learning environments that honor the student’s unique brain and strengths, helping neurodivergent students thrive in school and beyond.

 Credentials